 Gone are days when Android users had to download either the full Android SDK or Studio suite or 3rd-party utilities like Minimal ADB and Fastboot, and 15 Seconds ADB Installer.
 Google now provides the latest Android SDK Platform-tools for Windows, macOS, and Linux as a ZIP that contains all required ADB and Fastboot drivers.
 Below, I will be sharing a simple tip to help you set up system-wide ADB and Fastboot.

 If you have used ADB and fastboot commands, you must be aware that every time we have to perform a task, we must navigate to the ‘platform-tools’ directory and launch the Command Prompt in the folder path to run commands.
 Having set up system-wide ADB and Fastboot on Windows 10, you’ll be able to access these tools even from your desktop screen.
-This is not only convenient but also saves time while executing ADB Shell commands or Fastboot commands.
+This method is convenient and saves time while executing ADB Shell commands or Fastboot commands.

 Setting up System-wide ADB and Fastboot

 Don’t Miss: How to Set up Global ADB on macOS

 All you need to set up universal ADB and Fastboot on your Windows 10 computer is the Android SDK Platform-tools and 2-3 minutes.
 Let’s see how we can do it.

 - Download the latest SDK Platform-tools.zip for Windows.
 If you have downloaded it already, you can skip this step.

 - Extract the downloaded Zip and save it in a safe place.
 In my case, I have kept it on the root of the C drive fn my PC.

 - Open Control Panel on your Windows PC.
 If you don’t find it, just click the Search icon on the taskbar and type “control panel”.

 - In the Control Panel window, click on System and Security and then on System.